Ricky-Rodger/Ricky-Rodger/README.md

 - 👋 Hi, I’m @Ricky-Rodger
-- 👀 I’m interested in n
+- 👀 I’m interested in not existing
-- 🌱 I’m currently learning u
+- 🌱 I’m currently learning nunya
-- 💞️ I’m looking to collaborate on n
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me y
+- 📫 How to reach me u dont
-- 😄 Pronouns: a
+- 😄 Pronouns: any
 - ⚡ Fun fact: buisness

 <!---